PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 #### 6. Plot lane back down onto the road

-`In code cell 17` I projected the lane boundaries back onto the road iamge.
-Here is an example image with lane boundaries, lanes, curvature, and position from center:
+`In code cell 17` I projected the lane boundaries back onto the road images.
+Here is an example image with lane boundaries, lane curvatures, and position of the vehicle with respect to center:

 ![alt text][image6a]